C'mon! Here's how to watch Limp Bizkit at Reading and Leeds festival - from anywhere in the world

 Watch iPlayer anywhere: Unblock iPlayer with Nord VPN's 30-day trial.

-Limp Bizkit make their triumphant return to Reading and Leeds this weekend, with the band playing Reading on Saturday and Leeds the following day.
-They're enjoying somewhat of a resurgence right now and will perform just prior to Bring Me The Horizon's headline set.
+Limp Bizkit make their triumphant return to Reading and Leeds this weekend, with the band set to break stuff at Reading on Saturday and Leeds the following day.
+They're enjoying somewhat of a resurgence right now, having just spend some time on the road with enormo-metallers Metallica, and will perform just prior to Bring Me The Horizon's headline set (find out how to watch BMTH here).

-If you can't make it to the weekend festival, we're holding out hope that there will be an opportunity to watch Fred Durst, Wes Borland, John Otto, Sam Rivers and DJ Lethal do their thing on the BBC iPlayer.
-Currently, the BBC has confirmed that highlights from Bring Me and Chappell Roan's sets will be broadcast – so we're hoping this will be the same for Bizkit.
+If you can't make it to the weekend festival, we have faith that there will be an opportunity to watch Fred Durst, Wes Borland, John Otto, Sam Rivers and DJ Lethal do their nu-metal thang on the BBC iPlayer.
+Currently, the BBC is streaming a selection of entire sets live, plus highlights from around the site (including Chappell Roan's epic set from the Friday night), so we're holding out hope for some Bizkit action today.

 How to watch in the UK